Voting key dates, resources, and hotline information

 Poll-site location changes are often necessary.
 Your local board of elections is juggling changes in poll-site needs and availability.
 In each election cycle, there is a new set of races, and the number of people who can vote in each race can change.
 And some voting sites, such as schools, can become unavailable.

 But you should not receive any surprises about your poll site changing.
 If you already received a notice with your assigned poll site, you should get any last-minute poll site changes by mail at least five days before the next election or registration deadline.
+For early voting poll sites, you should receive notification at least five days before the early voting period begins.
 If your board of elections cannot give you this notice, it must post signs at your previous polling location directing you to the correct location, or notify you in some other way.

 If you believe that your polling place has been moved without notice, call your local board of elections, or contact the Office of the New York State Attorney General for assistance, including by calling our hotline at 1-866-390-2992.